J-O-H-N-P-A-U-L/portfolio/pages/index.md

 ![JB Hi-Fi](./images/react_relay.png "JB Hi-Fi Mission Control")

 #### Additional Responsibilities and Contributions
-* worked as a part of a Multi-Disciplinary team in a fast-paced Agile development environment
+* worked as a part of a multi-disciplinary team in a fast-paced Agile development environment
 * liaised with key stake holders and project owners to determine requirements and scope of works
-* introduced the Airbnb JavaScript Style Guide for all JB Hi-Fi Online front-end development, giving JB Hi-Fi a standard by which to produce JavaScript.
+* introduced the Airbnb JavaScript style guide for all JB Hi-Fi Online front-end development, giving JB Hi-Fi a standard by which to produce JavaScript.
 * employed nightmare.js, mocha and chai to implement automated front-end functional unit tests for features for the JB Hi-Fi Online store